-What happened for many during the pandemic was the reactive integration of technology to maintain opportunities for learning.
-This response was aptly named “emergency remote teaching” (Hodges et al., 2020).
-While useful at the time, and certainly the spark for much innovation, such an approach is enervating and likely not sustainable.
 This Handbook, the attendant course (IDEAL 101), and the development of the implementation plan that is part of the course provide the opportunity for proactive strategy to enhance learning and expand capacity in a sustainable way.
 This Handbook addresses both administrative and instructional issues that are at the core of successful blended and distance education.
-The Handbook is informed by current research and policy guidelines and observations of effective practice documented by IDEAL Consortium members, past and present, and affiliated state leaders.
+The Handbook is informed by current and prior research, and policy guidelines and observations of effective practice documented by IDEAL Consortium members, past and present, and affiliated state leaders.
 IDEAL has served as a facilitator of collaboration and sharing of effective practice since its inception in 2002.
-The collective wisdom of past and current members is included here as the foundation for our interpretation of how to best leverage recent technological innovations for the good of adult education learners.
+The collective wisdom of past and current members is included here as the foundation for our interpretation of how to best leverage recent technological innovations to support quality instruction at a distance.

-This seventh edition of the Handbook is the third to be created under the stewardship of the EdTech Center at World Education, Inc. Though its structure mirrors that of the previous editions authored by Leslie Petty and Jere Johnston (published by Project IDEAL at the University of Michigan), the content within each chapter has been rewritten to reflect the technology and attendant instructional shifts required for effective learning well into the twenty-first century, most notably the importance of blended learning in adult education and how to conduct programming entirely remotely, if necessary.
+This eighth edition of the Handbook is the fourth to be authored under the stewardship of the EdTech Center@World Education, Inc. Though its structure mirrors that of the previous editions written by Leslie Petty and Jere Johnston (published by Project IDEAL at the University of Michigan), the content within each chapter has been rewritten to reflect the technology and attendant instructional shifts that support maximizing flexibility and personalization of learning, with a particular focus on equity.

-The organization of the Handbook chapters reflects important programmatic considerations for setting up a distance education program or expanding options for blended learning.
-The guidance provided and reflection required in each chapter support the development of practical plans for distance and blended education implementation.
-The end goal for readers of the Handbook is crafting a distance or blended education program planning document.
+The Handbook is organized around important programmatic considerations for setting up a distance education program or expanding options for blended learning.
+Each chapter supports you to develop practical plans for distance and blended education implementation.
+The end goal for readers is to craft a distance or blended education program planning document.

 Chapter 2 | Recruitment: Identifying and Recruiting Students